History Of The Electric Tattooing Machine.

 source- Moorea Tattoo

 Before the tattoo machines came, ancient cultures used tools like rose thorns, sharks’ teeth, and pelican bones to push pigments into the skin.
-Traditional Thai tattoos were made from the quill-like bamboo needles.
-Split in two and razor sharp, they range from six to twelve inches in length.
+Traditional Thai tattoos were made from quill-like bamboo needles.
+Split in two and razor-sharp, they range from six to twelve inches in length.

 Related Articles